Authentication and authorization

 - having separate set of endpoints per resource types brought extra back-end and front-end complexity

-- the only constraint of unified permission management endpoints is that all resource types need globaly unique IDs
+- the only constraint of unified permission management endpoints is that all resource types need globally unique IDs

-- the globaly unique ID constraint is less costly than the extra complexity of separate endpoints
+- the globally unique ID constraint is less costly than the extra complexity of separate endpoints

 Dynamically enforce permission checks

 Ideally, there would be static checks enforcing permission checks.
-However, we found no completly fool proof way to statically do so.
+However, we found no completely fool proof way to statically do so.

 Instead, we decided that all permission checks will be registered with a middleware, which will either log or raise an error when a handler performs no check.